Clive Baillieu, 1st Baron Baillieu: Biography

 In 1947–48 Baillieu led a UK trade mission to Argentina to negotiate a new trade agreement.
 Trade between the two countries was substantial and UK merchant ships competed for cargo between the two countries, notably Argentinian refrigerated meat exports to the UK.
 Ballieu, his team, and the UK Ambassador to Argentina Reginald Leeper negotiated with President Juan Perón and his National Economic Council chairman Miguel Miranda for nine weeks from early December 1948 until early February 1949.
 An agreement was finally reached and signed on 7 February in the Port of Buenos Aires at a reception aboard the Royal Mail Lines flagship RMS Andes.

+In 1952 Baillieu was hosting Dunlop's annual shareholder meeting when it was raided by a group of British military veterans protesting against British colonialism and the Malayan Emergency.
+This protest which took place in the aftermath of the British Malayan headhunting scandal, saw the soldiers throwing leaflets across the room containing both anti-colonial messages and photographs of British troops posing with the severed heads of suspected communist and anti-colonial guerrillas.

 He was made an OBE in 1918, a CMG in 1929 and a KBE in 1938 and in 1953 he was raised to the peerage as Baron Baillieu, of Sefton in the Commonwealth of Australia and of Parkwood in the County of Surrey.

 Lord Baillieu married Ruby Florence Evelyn Clark, daughter of William Clark, in 1915.
 They had three sons and a daughter.
 Lady Baillieu died in 1962.
 Lord Baillieu survived her by five years and died in Melbourne in June 1967, aged 77.
 He was succeeded in the barony by his eldest son William.
 His grandson Chris Baillieu was an Olympic rower who also competed in the Boat Race, but for Cambridge.